Progressive Conservative Party of Ontario: Confederation

-John Sandfield Macdonald was actually a Liberal and sat concurrently as a Liberal Party of Canada member of Parliament (MP) in the House of Commons of Canada but he was an ally of John A. Macdonald (though not a relative).
+John Sandfield Macdonald was actually a Liberal, previously co-led the first and only Liberal ministry in the United province of Canada, and sat concurrently as a Liberal Party of Canada member of Parliament (MP) in the House of Commons of Canada.
+He was however an ally of John A. Macdonald (though not a relative).
 His government was initially a true coalition of Liberals and Conservatives under his leadership but soon the more radical Reformers bolted to the opposition and Sandfield Macdonald was left leading what was essentially a conservative coalition that included some Liberals under the Liberal-Conservative banner.
 After losing power in 1871, this conservative coalition began to dissolve.
 What was originally a party that included Catholics and Protestants became an almost exclusively English and Protestant party, more and more dependent on the Protestant Orange Order for support, and even for its leadership.
 The party became opposed to funding for separate (Catholic) schools, opposed to language rights for French-Canadians, and distrustful of immigrants.
 Paradoxically, an element of the party gained a reputation for being pro-labour as a result of links between the Orange Order and the labour movement.